 To further expand our promotional outreach, a total of nine virtual info sessions were organized for American and Japanese students and administrators.
 Sessions organized for the students (both U.S. and Japanese) were the most well-attended, with as many as 60 attendees in one of the sessions.
 It is clear from the information sessions that there is a lot of interest in the scholarship; some students shared that there are limited scholarships and loans available to international degree-seeking students and graduate students, and were grateful to find out about the Watanabe Scholarship.

 Watanabe Scholarship Team visits Akita University on their 2019 promotional tour

-Watanabe Scholarship and TOMODACHI table at America Expo 2019 careful recruitment of Japan-based speakers in the USJC community.
-The goal for the program
+Watanabe Scholarship and TOMODACHI table at America Expo 2019

 Dinner with Watanabe Scholarship Alumni